Holiday Let Changes 2023

 The rules will be used in assessments from 1 April 2023.
 The information about lettings during the 2022/23 operating year will be used to determine whether a property is eligible

-To qualify from 1 April 2023 your property must be (all of the following):
+To continue to be eligible for business rates, from 1 April 2023 your property must be:

-- actually let commercially for 70 days or more in the previous 12 months.
+- actually let commercially for 70 nights or more in the previous 12 months.

 If the evidence provided does not meet the new criteria the property will be banded as a Council Tax property and charged as such.

 To find out more, please visit the Gov.UK website

 The new eligibility rules will be effective from 1 April 2023

 - The new eligibility rules will take effect from 1 April 2023.